celo-org/docs/docs/developer-resources/walkthroughs/development-chain.md

 You can install the CLI using npm by running `npm install -g @celo/celocli`.
 You can see the [package details here](https://www.npmjs.com/package/@celo/celocli).
 Once it is installed, you should be able to access the tool from the terminal by running `$ celocli`.
 Try `$ celocli help`.

 The CLI will connect to the node at [http://localhost:8545](http://localhost:8545) by default.
+To connect to port 7545 you can run
-You can check this by running  `$ celocli node:get`.
+`$ celocli config:set -n http://localhost:7545`, and then check check the connection by running  `$ celocli node:get`.

 You can see the accounts available on the Celo development chain by running`$ celocli account:list`.
 You should see something like: